How to Protect Utilities from Cybercrime

 Like many public entities, water, and wastewater treatment systems are increasingly vulnerable to cyberscrime threats.
 Some public works professionals have learned the hard way about the need for planning and protective measures to keep their systems safe and secure.

-Josh: One of the biggest distinctions for this industry is the use of SCADA/ICS-type systems.
+Morrisson-Maierle Systems: One of the biggest distinctions for this industry is the use of SCADA/ICS-type systems.
 Typically, the security of these is not managed the same way a workstation would be and require a different approach that is often missed.
 An astounding number of breaches involve SCADA/ICS compromise.
 One study found that in 2019 only 11% of organizations dependent on these systems had not experienced a breach.
 This should be frightening, especially because of the potential for cyber terrorists to use this maliciously against the public.
-Patching these types of systems is critical and assuming that they are secure could be dangerous.
+Patching these types of systems is critical, and assuming that they are secure could be dangerous.

 MM: If a utility manager needs a risk assessment of their system, how long and involved is this process and what can they expect?